Volunteer/Intern With Us

-Communications Volunteers will work closely with the Development and Communications Coordinator, helping to get the word out about our services via social media, public awareness campaigns and distribution of educational materials.
-The volunteer will also help with newsletters, email blasts, mailings, written appeals and other duties as assigned.
+Communications Volunteers work closely with the Development and Communications Coordinator, helping to get the word out about our services via social media, public awareness campaigns, and distribution of educational materials.
+The volunteer will also help with newsletters, email blasts, mailings, written appeals, and other duties as assigned.

 Community Education Volunteer

 Community Education Volunteers assist our Community Educator with preparing materials for workshops on healthy relationships and teen dating violence.
 Workshops are delivered to youth and youth-serving professionals throughout New York City.
 Volunteers assist in curriculum development, participant surveys, data entry, tabling events, and promoting Day One workshops.

 Development and Event Volunteers work closely with the Program and Event Coordinator, helping with grant writing and research, assist in planning our annual benefit, and additional resource development.
 The volunteer will be responsible for organizing sponsorship opportunities, auction solicitation, guest management, and other duties as assigned.

 Social Work Interns work directly with Day One's clients, providing counseling, support group facilitation, case management, and responding to our hotline.
 Interns are MSW candidates at accredited schools throughout New York City with an interest in working with survivors of trauma.
 Counseling is performed both onsite at Day One's offices and at the Bronx and Brooklyn Family Justice Centers.
 Bilingual is a bonus.